 • Suicide Prevention

 The key to prevention is awareness and education.
-We are passionate about our work, and share the often-difficult, honest truths of their experiences, balanced with a compassion and empathy that informs, inspires, and ultimately educates.
+We are passionate about our work, and share the often-difficult, honest truths of our experiences, balanced with a compassion and empathy that informs, inspires, and ultimately educates you.
+Contact us if you would like for us to come speak to you or your group.

 Both natural and human-generated disasters, which are associated with destruction as well as loss of loved ones and irreplaceable belongings, often overwhelm one's normal coping capacity.